DavidRaab/website/content/posts/draft-closures.md

 (define (range start stop)
   ; This is the state
   (define current start)
-  ; a function is returned, but every function has access to its own ; unique current.
-This is called a closure.
+  ; A function is returned and has has access to its
+  ; own unique mutable current variable.
   (lambda ()
     (cond
       [(<= current stop)